Rent safe and private dog parks hosted by locals

 We asked Sniffspot dog owners what they love the most about their German Shepherd Dogs, and here's what they had to say about their pups:

 "The full rounded aspect from loyalty protection intelligence and personality and looks!
-The breed has it all!"
+The breed has it all!
+They're wonderful additions to family households."
 (Bryna)

 "They are the sweetest most loyal family dogs.
-My GSD is so gentle and loves to snuggle but a fearless family protector."
+My GSD is so gentle and loves to snuggle but a fearless family protector.
+With some additional training, they become the perfect family companions."
 (Audrey)

 GSD Sleeping PuppyPason Jayaweera on Unsplash